mami-project/pathspider/doc/plugindev/basics.rst

 .. code-block:: shell

- PYTHONPATH=. pathspider example </usr/share/doc/pathspider/examples.csv >results.txt
+ PYTHONPATH=. pspdr measure -i eth0 example </usr/share/doc/pathspider/examples/webtest.ndjson

 Unless you install your plugin, you will need to add the plugin tree to the ``PYTHONPATH`` to allow the plugin to be discovered.